Driver in Lansing fatal hit-and-run in police custody

-LANSING — A driver who fatally struck a pedestrian late Wednesday was apprehended after fleeing from the scene of the crash, authorities say.
+LANSING — A driver who fatally struck a pedestrian late Wednesday was apprehended after fleeing from the scene of the crash, authorities said.

 The 36-year-old Calumet City man was being held at Hammond police headquarters, where he cooperated with investigators, Lansing police said.